robertoalvarezm/EcologiaTeoricaPosgrado/README.md

 - Blake, C., Barber, J. N., Connallon, T., & McDonald, M. J. (2024).
 Evolutionary shift of a tipping point can precipitate, or forestall, collapse in a microbial community.
 Nature Ecology & Evolution, 8(12), 2325-2335.
 - Gallardo-Navarro, O., Aguilar-Salinas, B., Rocha, J., & Olmedo-Álvarez, G. (2024).
 Higher-order interactions and emergent properties of microbial communities: The power of synthetic ecology.
 Heliyon, 10(14).
 - Lopes, W., Amor, D. R., & Gore, J. (2024).
 Cooperative growth in microbial communities is a driver of multistability.
 Nature Communications, 15(1), 4709.
+- Matthieu—Bios, B. A taxonomy of multiple stable states in complex ecological communities.

 #### Time-series and models